Information is power. But like all power, there are those who want to keep it for themselves. — Aaron Swartz

 While piracy may reduce the profits of large media companies, it serves the greater good of society by enabling open access to knowledge and creative works.
 Sharing information is a moral imperative, not "theft".
 Piracy fuels an open access movement that opposes censorship based on greed and control of free culture.
 It allows the sharing, discussion and building of projects, for the benefit of society as a whole.

-The free and open source movement it also promotes open access.
+The free software and open source movement also promotes open access.
 FOSS licenses such as the GNU GPL give users the freedom to use, study, share, and modify software without restrictions.
 Creative Commons licenses do the same for creative works like photos, videos, blogs, music and more.

 Alexandra Elbakyan's Sci-Hub is awarded by the EFF